uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
+* get exif data: send them to renderer
+* get exif data: adapt items to show exif datas
+* get exif data: cancelling
-* get exif data with cancelling:
+* get exif data: show in statusbar for the specific side
-* use async iterable

 * lint